ritheesh4/learn-html-css/README.md

   ### Rows
   --------
-   -`grid-auto-rows: minmax(200px. auto);` : If the row is not detecting a height, take the minimum height of 200px.
+   - `grid-auto-rows: minmax(200px. auto);` : If the row is not detecting a height, take the minimum height of 200px.
 If it
                                            detects more thatn 200px of height, then automatically set the height.
     - Video reference :https://youtu.be/MDQG6LSS8l8?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY&t=112

-   -` gird-template-rows: 200px 300px 400px 200px` : As the value is being assigned, each row will have each height of pixels.
+   - ` gird-template-rows: 200px 300px 400px 200px` : As the value is being assigned, each row will have each height of pixels.
     - Video reference :https://youtu.be/MDQG6LSS8l8?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY&t=249